greg-1-anderson/badcamp2014-behat-travisci/README.md

   mysite
     .git
     .gitignore
     drupal                       {{--  YOUR DRUPAL ROOT
       sites
-        default    {{--  SETTINGS.PHP NOT CHECKED IN TO REPOSITORY files
+        default                  {{--  SETTINGS.PHP NOT CHECKED IN TO REPOSITORY default.settings.php   {{-- Drush site-install needs this
+          files
     private-files
     behat                        {{--  NEW FOLDER FOR TRAVIS BEHAT TESTS

 1. Clone a fresh copy of this project to get rid of any temporary files

-2. Copy all of the files in this project into your site: `cp -R badcamp2014-behat-travisci mysite/behat`
+2. Copy the .travis.yml and behat directory into your site: `cp -R .travis.yml behat mysite`

-3. Get rid of the .git file from this project: `rm -rf mysite/behat/.git`

-4. Move the .travis.yml file to the correct location: `mv mysite/behat/.travis.yml mysite`

-5. In .travis.yml, change `./bin/install_drupal_mysql.sh` to `./bin/install_existing_drupal_mysql.sh`
+3. In .travis.yml, change `./bin/install_drupal_mysql.sh` to `./bin/install_existing_drupal_mysql.sh`

-6. In .travis.yml, change `cd html` to `cd drupal`

-7. In behat.yml, change `drupal_root: './html'` to `drupal_root: '../drupal'`

-8. If your Drupal root is NOT named `drupal`, then edit `bin/install_existing_drupal_mysql.sh` and set DRUPAL_ROOT as needed.

-9. Commit `behat` and `.travis.yml` to your repository.
+4. Commit `behat` and `.travis.yml` to your repository.

-10. TO TEST LOCALLY:
+5. TO TEST LOCALLY:

-11. `cd behat`
+6. `cd behat`

-12. If you do not have composer installed globally: `curl -s https://getcomposer.org/installer | php`
+7. If you do not have composer installed globally: `curl -s https://getcomposer.org/installer | php`

-13. `./composer install`
+8. `./composer install`

-14. `./bin/install_existing_drupal_sqlite.sh`
+9. `./bin/install_existing_drupal_sqlite.sh`

-15. Confirm that it worked: `./bin/behat -di`
+10. Confirm that it worked: `./bin/behat -di`

-16. In a separate shell: `cd ../drupal && drush runserver --server=builtin 8080 --strict=0`
+11. In a separate shell: `cd ../drupal && drush runserver --server=builtin 8080 --strict=0`

-17. Run some tests!  `./bin/behat`
+12. Run some tests!  `./bin/behat`

-18. To test on Travis, follow the instructiong above, "STEP-BY-STEP SETUP ON TRAVIS".
+13. To test on Travis, follow the instructiong above, "STEP-BY-STEP SETUP ON TRAVIS".